elianyperez/PersonalWebsite/content/post/T32/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Eliany will be joining a distinguished group of scholars in the T32 program on non-Pharmacological Interventions for Cognition in Aging, MCI, and Alzheimer’s Disease at the University of Florida.
-For more information about the program, please visit https://phhp-marsiske.sites.medinfo.ufl.edu/t32-program/
+summary: Exciting news!
+I am honored to share that I have been awarded the prestigious T32 Research Training program in Non-Pharmacological Interventions for Cognition in Aging, MCI, and Alzheimer’s Disease from the University of Florida's College of Public Health and Health Professions.
+This incredible opportunity will propel my career in the field of cognitive psychology, allowing me to engage in cutting-edge research and collaborate with esteemed experts.
+I am deeply grateful for the recognition and support.
 # Link this post with a project
 projects: []